Let’s talk terps—and other magical molecules that plants produce.

 On the other hand, plants grown for The Clear™ are of the highest possible quality, and we use premium flower for our oils, because concentrates are all we do.

-All of our hemp-derived CBD concentrates start with plants grown by local Colorado farmers with industrial hemp certifications, growers who use organic practices.
+All of our hemp-derived CBD concentrates start with plants grown by local Colorado farmers with industrial hemp certifications.
 And for our THC concentrates sold in Colorado, our sister company Bonsai Cultivation ensures plants meet their full potential.
 Bonsai Cultivation has won dozens of industry awards, including multiple High Times Cannabis Cups and THC Championships.

 Bonsai shares our belief that all segments of the cannabis industry need to be conscientious about our impact on the planet, from what we put in the ground and water to our energy consumption and water use.